Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Conclusion

 \section{Conclusion}

-We introduced \sys, a novel and efficient routing mechanism for federated \ac{RAG}.
-By dynamically selecting relevant data sources at query time using a lightweight neural network classifier, \sys reduces query overhead while maintaining high retrieval quality.
-Experiments using the \mirage and \mmlu benchmarks showed that \sys achieves high retrieval recall and superior resource efficiency compared to querying all data sources.
-Depending on the benchmark, our approach reduces the total number of queries by up to 77.5\% and communication volume by up to 76.2\%.
-Our results confirm that querying all data sources is often unnecessary, underscoring the importance of query-aware retrieval strategies in \ac{RAG} workflows.
+We presented \sys, a novel and efficient routing mechanism for federated search in \ac{RAG} systems.
+By dynamically choosing relevant data sources at query time via a lightweight neural classifier, \sys minimizes unnecessary queries while preserving high retrieval quality.
+Evaluations on \mirage, \mmlu, and \febrag demonstrate that \sys reduces the number of contacted sources and document retrieval communication volume by up to 80.65\%, and decreases end-to-end latency by up to 52.50\%, with minimal impact on end-to-end accuracy.
+These gains are primarily achieved by reducing reranking overhead which constitutes a major bottleneck in RAG pipelines.
+Our results confirm that querying all data sources is often unnecessary, underscoring the importance of query-aware retrieval strategies in federated search workflows for \ac{RAG}.